 - 1 cup kosher for Passover semisweet chocolate chips

 - 1/2 cup almond butter or cashew butter.
-Peanut butter works not during Passover!
+Peanut butter works not during Passover or if you eat it during Passover!

 - 1/4 cup butter or margarine